cypnk/Anime-List/README.md

 Shingeki no Bahamuto (Rage of Bahamut) *2014, 2017*
 Shiroi Suna no Aquatope (The Aquatope on White Sand) *2021*
 Shirobako *2014, 2015, 2020*
+Shobushi Densetsu Tetsuya (The Legend of the Gambler: Tetsuya) *2000*
 Shokojo Sera (Princess Sarah) *1985*
 Shokugeki no Souma (Food Wars!) *2015*
 Shonan Bakusozoku (Bomber Bikers of Shonan) *1986*